sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 We first want to create a branch with the released version in order to be able to make changes especially bug fixes to this version.
-This is necessary if users won't immediately upgrade to the the new version.
+This is necessary if users won't immediately upgrade to the new version.

     $ git checkout --branch v1.1-stable
     $ git push --set-upstream origin v1.1-stable